Skip to main content

 These are the questions buyers ask when they are planning a simpler migration path.

-Start by deciding what should stay the source of truth.
+Start by deciding which calendar should stay central.
 If that is Google Calendar, simplify the reminder and follow-up layer first instead of rebuilding your whole stack at once.

 Usually not the booking links.
-For many teams, the first step is fixing reminder coverage and follow-up around the calendar that already runs the schedule.
+For many teams, the first step is fixing reminder coverage and follow-up around the calendar the team trusts day to day.

 Yes.
 That is often the cleanest path.
 Google Calendar stays central, and the new workflow gets built around it instead of around another scheduling-first system.